kubeslice/kubeslice-monitoring/README.md

   Object:            obj,
   RelatedObject:     robj,
   ReportingInstance: "controller",
-  Name:              schema.EventSliceConfigDeletionFailed,
+  Name:              events.EventSliceConfigDeletionFailed,
 })
 ```

 4. Raise events with slice/namespace/project name added at the time of raising events

 In some cases, the recorder will be part of a controller which manages multiple namespaces.
 In that case,
-events can be raises by providing namespace like below instead of Initializing the recorder with specific namespace name.
+events can be raises by providing namespace like below instead of Initializing the recorder with specific namespace
+name.

 ```
 recorder.WithNamespace(ns).RecordEvent(...)